 Division 1 (Ages 22-35)

-As the winner of the Tribeca New Music 2018 Young Composer Competition, Division 1, Ericsson will receive a $1,000 award, and his piece Constellations will be performed on an upcoming Tribeca New Music 2018 Festival concert in NYC.
+As the First Prize winner of the 2019 Young Composer Competition, Division 1, Jack will receive a $1,000 award, and his string quartet, Spiral Sequences, will be performed on the Tribeca New Music 2019 Festival in NYC.
+Performance date TBA.

 Charles Peck for his Sunburst